impresso/NZZ-black-letter-ground-truth/README.md

  ## Training and test data for Transkribus HTR model
  Our paper about Transkribus HTR for improving the OCR of black letter in newspaper texts can be found here <INSERT LINK>.
 We used the text in the following years for testing:
  1780, 1790, 1800, 1810, 1820, 1830, 1840, 1850, 1860, 1870, 1880, 1890, 1904, 1910, 1915, 1929, 1939

+ ## Content
+This NZZ ground truth contains several directories:
+ - `xml`: a folder containing all the XML files (ABBYY output as well as ground truth)
+   - `ABBYY_FineReader_XIX`: The original OCRed material from 2005 provided by the NZZ in the form of PDF files.
+We extracted the images as well as the text with TET PDFLib an saved them as .tif files and .tetml files, respectively.
+The newspaper pages were OCR-ised with ABBYY FineReader XIX, an older product from ABBYY for gothic letter.
+   - `ABBYY_FineReader_Server11`: A version produced from Transkribus-internal (see below) ABBYY FineReader Engine 11.
+   - `NZZ_groundtruth`: the manually corrected texts from the 167 pages of the NZZ.
+    - the ground truth contains 304,268 words and 43,151 lines.
+ - `img`: The images we extracted from the PDF files provided by the NZZ.

 ## Transcribers:
  - Isabelle Meraner